Neerti/SS13-Server-Monitor/README.md

 * Auto-syncs to the current server every ten minutes.
 * Guesses what time it is on the server in almost-real time.
 * One button launch Dreemseeker and connect to the server.

+# Roadmap
+* Friend notification when a friend logs in.
+* Ability to config auto-sync frequency.
+* Ability to save a default server.
+* Ability to hold a list of servers.

 # Using
 The utility is able to support servers using all major codebases (Baycode, /tg/ code, even gooncode surprisingly).